 If you have good communication skills and a general understanding of all-things-internet, then working from home as a virtual assistant (or “VA” for short) can be a great opportunity for you.

 As a VA, you can get paid to offer services such as social media, email, or data entry to other business owners from afar.
-Pretty simple right?
+Pretty straight forward right?

-You can check out this list of over 150 services you can offer as a virtual assistant to get started.
+Not sure which virtual assistant services to offer?
+You can check out this list of over 150 services you can offer as a virtual assistant to get inspired.

 One of the best parts about making money as a VA is that you can set your own hours and work from anywhere that has an internet connection.
 All you need is your computer or laptop to get started.